Architecture of Washington, D.C.

 Washington, D.C., the capital of the United States, has a unique and diverse architectural history.
 Encompassing government, monumental, commercial, and residential buildings, D.C. is home to some of the country's most famous and popular structures designed by some of the leading architects of their time.
-The popularity of the city's buildings is reflected in the findings of a 2007 poll of Americans by the American Institute of Architects, which found that six of the top 10 most popular U.S. structures were located in Washington, D.C.
-Overall, the poll found, 17 of the top 150 most popular structures were located in the capital.

 Due to the city's political and historic importance, the architectural motifs found throughout the city encompass a diverse range of styles.
 The city is most famous for its Neoclassical government buildings, monuments, and memorials.
 Located mostly Downtown and along the National Mall and Tidal Basin, these buildings, inspired from ancient Rome and Greece, were designed to capture the power, strength, and grandeur of the U.S. government while honoring the political and philosophical thinkers and leaders upon which many the nation was developed.
 These structures have large pediments, classical columns, domes, and classical statues and reliefs often made of stone or marble.

-Although the city's severe height restrictions limit the upward trajectory of its buildings, many architects have contributed to the city's architectural character by intersecting creativity with practicality without surpassing the city's height limits.
+Although the Height of Buildings Act limits the upward trajectory of its buildings, many architects have contributed to the city's architectural character by intersecting creativity with practicality without surpassing the city's height limits.
 As such, unlike nearly all large American cities, Washington, D.C. has no skyscrapers.
 However, the city is home to notable examples of many important architectural movements of the 20th and 21st centuries, most notably Beaux-Arts, Brutalism, and Postmodernism.

 In addition to historic Neoclassical government buildings, monuments, and memorials, Washington, D.C. is also famous for its museums and non-Neoclassically inspired memorials.
 The city's museums and modern memorials are some of the most visited sites in the United States and have inspired the creation of other architecturally important structures throughout the world.